BSc Integrative Biomedical Sciences (based in China)

 International applicants (non-Chinese passport holders)

-IB: Overall score of 32 points, including HL Biology and Chemistry, one at grade 5 and one at grade 6.
-Mathematics and/or Physics are recommended.
-SL: English at grade 5 and Mathematics at grade 4.
-From 2021, only the Mathematics: Analysis and approaches pathway will be accepted where Mathematics is required.
+IB: 32 points with 655 at HL to include Biology and Chemistry, one at 5 and one at 6.
+Mathematics or Physics is recommended.
+SL: English at 5 and Mathematics at 4.
+From 2021, both the Mathematics Analysis & approaches and Applications & interpretation pathways will be accepted.

 You must demonstrate a level of English language competency at a level that will enable you to succeed in your studies, regardless of your nationality or country of residence.